Green-Software-Foundation/patterns/docs/catalog/cloud/containerize-your-workload-where-applicable.md

 Regarding the SCI equation, containerizing workloads will impact:

-- `E`: By reducing CPU and RAM utilization, we reduce the amount of energy required.
+- `E`: By reducing CPU and RAM usage, we reduce the amount of energy required.
 - `M`: Reducing compute resources decreases the embodied carbon emissions.

 ## Assumptions